Connecticut Pedestrian Dies After Being Struck by Car

-Posted On behalf of Michael D'Amico of D'Amico & Pettinicchi, LLC on Jan 03, 2014 in Fatal Motor Vehicle Accidents
+Posted On behalf of Michael D'Amico of D'Amico & Pettinicchi, LLC on Jan 03, 2014 in Car Accidents

 On Dec.
 21, a 36-year-old man died after being struck by a vehicle on High Road in Berlin.
 According to reports, the 60-year-old female motorist who hit him waited until emergency responders came to assist before leaving the scene of the accident, but it's unclear whether she attempted to administer first aid.
 Police later caught up with her at her home and charged her with drunk driving.